ZerioDev/Music-bot/README.md

 ### Notes

  - If you get the `MODULE_NOT_FOUND` error with chalk you can fix it by typing `npm install chalk@4.1.2`
+ - If you set the DJ Role to true, know that it will only work in one server.
+So if you plan on hosting the bot pubilcly, it is advised to keep the DJ Role set to false.